 4. Google Colab

-Why it’s great for beginners: Google Colab is a free, cloud-based Jupyter notebook environment that provides access to GPUs and TPUs, making it perfect for beginners without powerful hardware.
+Why it’s great for beginners: Google Colab is a free, cloud-based Jupyter notebook environment that provides access to GPUs and TPUs, Top 10 Machine Learning Tools for Beginners to Master in 2025 making it perfect for beginners without powerful hardware.

 Key Features: